prtkgpt/questdb.io/docs/tutorial/nodejs.md

 ---
 title: NodeJS tutorial
 sidebar_label: NodeJS
-description: Tutorial showing how to connect to QuestDB from NodeJS
+description: Tutorial showing how to build a NodeJS application with QuestDB.
 ---

 This tutorial shows how to build a NodeJS application with QuestDB.
 This is